Azure-Samples/copilot-nodejs-todo/docs/workshop.md

 Select the **Actions** tab, and you should see the workflow running.
 It will take a few minutes to complete so you can grab a cup of coffee ☕.
 You can follow the progress in the logs by clicking on the running workflow.

-TODO
 ![Screenshot showing GitHub Actions workflow running](./assets/gh-actions.png)

-Then select the job name **build_and_deploy** on the left, and you should see the logs of the workflow.
+Then select the job name **build** (or whatever name Copilot came up with) on the left, and you should see the logs of the workflow.

-TODO
 ![Screenshot showing GitHub Actions workflow logs](./assets/gh-workflow-details.png)

 When the workflow is complete, you should see a green checkmark.